Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 This class of surfaces is an example of spherical surface with dihedral monodromy.

 \begin{prop} A hemispherical surface has dihedral monodromy. \end{prop}

 \begin{proof} For a spherical surface obtained by the gluing of hemispherical sectors, a latitude foliation is defined in each sector and extends globally through the boundary.
-Monodromy preserves the great circle where the boundary of each sector lies. \end{proof}
+The boundary of each sector belongs to the equatorial net so the absolute latitude function is well defined on the whole surface.
+Consequently, the spherical structure has dihedral monodromy. \end{proof}

 A specific property of hemispherical surfaces is that the latitude of every singularity is either $0$ or $\frac{\pi}{2}$.